elixir-europe/BioHackathon-projects-2020/projects/28/README.md

-# Project 28: Beacon for clinical and translational data’
+# Project 28: Beacon for clinical and translational data

 ## Abstract